isandroid/isandroid.github.io/_posts/2021-05-29-yajuj-dan-majuj.md

 {% endcomment %}

 Saya juga telah membuktikan bahwa penting bagi Hadhrat Masih Mau'ud muncul pada saat Yajuj dan Majuj.
 Karena Ajij, dimana kata Ya'juj dan Ma'juj berarti 'api', Tuhan Yang Maha Kuasa telah mengungkapkan kepadaku bahwa Ya'juj dan Ma'juj adalah orang-orang yang lebih ahli dalam menggunakan api daripada orang lain.
 Nama mereka sendiri menunjukkan bahwa kapal, kereta api, dan mesin mereka akan berjalan menggunakan (tenaga) api.
 Mereka akan berperang dengan api.
 Mereka akan mengungguli semua orang lain dalam memanfaatkan api untuk melayani mereka.
 Inilah mengapa mereka akan disebut Ya'juj dan Ma'juj.
 Mereka adalah orang-orang Barat karena mereka unik dalam keahlian mereka dalam menggunakan api.
 Dalam kitab suci Yahudi juga orang-orang Eropa yang digambarkan sebagai Ya'juj dan Ma'juj.
 Bahkan nama Moskow, yang merupakan ibu kota kuno Rusia, disebutkan (dalam kitab suci itu).
-Dengan demikian telah ditakdirkan bahwa Hadhrat Masih Mau'ud akan muncul pada masa Ya'juj dan Ma'juj. [[^rk_vol14_p424_425]]
+Dengan demikian telah ditakdirkan bahwa Hadhrat Masih Mau'ud akan muncul pada masa Ya'juj dan Ma'juj. [[^rk_vol14_p424_425]] [[^the_essence_of_islam_vol_iii]]

 [^rk_vol14_p424_425]: I have also proved that it is essential for the Promised Messiah to appear at the time of Gog and Magog.
 Since Ajij, from which the words Gog and Magog are derived, means ‘fire’, God Almighty has disclosed to me that Gog and Magog are a people who are greater experts in the use of fire than any other people.
 Their very names indicate that their ships, trains and machines will be run by fire.
 They will fight their battles with fire.
 They will excel all other people in harnessing fire to their service.
 This is why they will be called Gog and Magog.
 These are the people of the West, as they are unique in their expertise in the use of fire.
 In Jewish scriptures too it was the people of Europe who were described as Gog and Magog.
 Even the name of Moscow, which is the ancient capital of Russia, is mentioned.
 Thus it was preordained that the Promised Messiah would appear in the time of Gog and Magog.
 (Ayyam-us-Sulh, Ruhani Khaza’in, vol. 14, pp. 424-425)